Religious relations in Israel: Relations within the Jewish community

 The State of Israel allows freedom of religion for all religious communities, both in law and in practice.
 Freedom House reports that in Israel: "Freedom of religion is respected.
 Each community has jurisdiction over its own members in matters of marriage, burial, and divorce."

-Religious tensions exist between Jewish Haredi Israelis and Jewish non-Haredi Israelis.
-Haredi Israeli males devote their young adulthood to full-time Talmudic studies and therefore generally get exemptions from military service in the Israel Defense Forces (IDF).
-Originally the exemption from uniform conscription was intended to apply to a small number of elite religious students.
+One point of contention between Haredi and non-Haredi Jewish Israelis is the topic of Haredi conscription.
+This is because Haredi Israelis were previously exempt from military service as long as they were devoted full-time to Torah study.
 Many leaders of Haredi yeshivas encourage students to apply for exemptions from service, ostensibly to protect them from the secularizing environment of the IDF.
 Over the years, the number of exemptions has grown to about 10% of conscriptable manpower.
 Many secular Israelis consider the system of exemptions to be systematic shirking of duty to serve in the IDF by a large segment of society.

 Haredi couples tend to marry young and often rely on government assistance sooner and to a greater extent than do secular Israelis.
 Haredi Israelis are also represented by Haredi political parties, which like all smaller parties in a system of proportional representation may tend to wield disproportionate political power at the point when government coalitions need to be negotiated and formed following national elections.

 As of June 2008, the two main Haredi parties in the Knesset are Shas, representing Sephardi and Mizrahi interests, and United Torah Judaism, an alliance of Degel HaTorah (Lithuanian Haredi) and Agudath Yisrael.
 Secular Israelis often view Haredi Israelis with distrust or animosity.
 The Shinui party was created as a backlash to the perceived influence of the Haredi parties, and to represent the interests of secular Jews that supposedly were not seen to by the other non-religious parties.

 Tension also exists between the Orthodox establishment and the Conservative and Reform movements.
 Only Orthodox Judaism is officially recognized in Israel (though conversions conducted by Conservative and Reform clergy outside of Israel may be accepted for the purposes of the Law of Return).
 As a result, Conservative and Reform synagogues receive minimal government funding and support.
 In the past, Conservative and Reform rabbis cannot officiate at religious ceremonies, and any marriages, divorces, and conversions they perform are not considered valid.
 Conservative and Reform Jews have been prohibited from holding services at the Western Wall on the grounds that they violate Orthodox norms regarding participation of women.
 Tensions surrounding practices at the Kotel have received international attention and have resulted in the formation of a group, Women of the Wall, dedicated to ensuring that Jewish women are allowed to pray at the Kotel in their fashion.